 Traditionally dishes were cooked in earthenware, but with the easy availability of modern goods, pots and pans have largely replaced their use.
-A typical Bhutanese meal consists of rice, a dish of Ema Datshi(chilli with cheese), the country's favourite dish, pork, beef curry or lentils.
+A typical Bhutanese meal consists of rice, a dish of Ema Datshi(chili with cheese), the country's favorite dish, pork, beef curry, or lentils.

 Until just a few decades ago arranged marriages were common and many married among their relatives.
 In eastern Bhutan cross-cousin marriages were

 also once common, however, this practice is now becoming less common place among the literate masses and most marriages are based on the choice of the